 Some of the features we have put in place include:

-It is impossible to know at this stage what safety measures may be required by September, but we are monitoring all of the guidance and we do expect that our first term back may be a blend of online and face-to-face practical learning and workshop sessions.
-This will mean that students are likely to be spending less time on campus than they are used to.
-This will allow us to create a safer space for them when they come onto campus to complete vital practical work and assessments.
+It is impossible to know at this stage what safety measures may be required by September, but we are monitoring all of the guidance and we do expect that our first term back may be a blend of online and face-to-face practical and workshop sessions.
+This will mean that students are likely to be spending less time on campus than they are used to, allowing us to create a safer space for them when they come onto campus to complete vital practical work and assessments.

 To ensure that we can reopen safely, we are busy putting measures in place across campus which will allow us to comply with physical distancing requirements.
 This will help us to offer students as much face-to-face and practical learning as possible, as well as provide access to student support services across campus.